Datawheel/canon/packages/vizbuilder/README.md

   The same as with `D3plusConfigObject`, but in this case, `x` should only be topojson-related properties.
 Some examples are `topojson` (required, the URL to the topojson file), `topojsonId` (the key that relates each topojson shape with the dataset value), and `topojsonKey` (the key in the topojson file for the shapes to use).
 See the [d3plus documentation on Geomaps](https://d3plus.org/docs/#Geomap.topojson) for further reference.
 - `VbQuery`: `{[x: string]: any}`
   The main query state for the Vizbuilder.
 This is the basic state from where all queries are calculated.
+- `VbUIParams`: `{[x: string]: any}`
+  User interface parameters on Vizbuilder.
+Currently contains `activeChart` (the identification key for the currently enlarged chart), `selectedTime` (the currently selected Year for charts that can't show a timespan), and `showConfidenceInt` (a boolean indicating if charts should visually present confidence intervals/margins of error).
 - `VbChart`: `{[x: string]: any}`
   The list of charts currently rendered in Vizbuilder.
 Each object contains the specific query (a specific expansion of the VbQuery object), the dataset shown, and the extra properties used to create each chart.